jlm/insanity-uploader/README.md

   in the database before projects can be assigned to them.
 * `--delete-existing` (abbreviated `-d`): delete an existing project before creating its replacement.
 * `--update` (abbreviated `-u`): update existing projects with information from the Insanity spreadsheet.
-* `--devserv` (abbreviated `-b`): log in to the IEEE myProject system and scan the list of active PARs with designations starting '802[a-zA-Z]' and '802.1[a-zA-Z]'.
+* `--active` (abbreviated `-a`): log in to the IEEE myProject system and scan the list of active PARs with designations starting '802[a-zA-Z]' and '802.1[a-zA-Z]'.
 Each project is added to or updated in the database.
 The original PAR URL and full title are recorded.
 The current PAR is examined and the PAR dates are entered as project events.
+* `--sb` (abbreviated `-s`): log in to the IEEE myProject system and scan the list of notifications for sponsor ballot announcements.
+Only PARs with designations starting '802[a-zA-Z]' and '802.1[a-zA-Z]' are considered.
+  The Sponsor Ballots are entered as project events, including the opening and closing dates.
+Unfortunately the announcements don't give any further detail such as draft numbers or recirculation numbers.
-* `--par-report` (abbreviated `-r`): Parse the PAR Report from MyProject.
-The --par-report option takes a filename argument.
+* `--par-report parfile.yml` (abbreviated `-r`): Parse the PAR Report from MyProject.
+The `--par-report` option takes a filename argument.
 The file is a set of lines representing the projects to look for in the PAR Report.
 Each line has the project designation, a colon, a space, and then the abbreviated Task Group name to which to assign the project.
   The task group has to exist.
 The entire PAR Report is parsed.
 When a project is found which matches an entry in the